|

 he was about to be executed (in the electric chair in a blinding white

-room) - speculating about the afterlife: "I don't know where
+- "I don't know where

 I'm being taken.
-I don't know what I'll find, beyond the earth and
+I don't know what I'll find, beyond the earth

-sky.
+and sky.
 But I'm not afraid to go.
 Maybe the things I don't understand

 will be clearer there, like when a fog blows away.
-Maybe Doris will
+Maybe Doris

-have words for here"
+they don't have words for here"

 |

-Principal Barber Frank Raffo (Michael Badalucco)
+Principal Barber Frank Raffo (Michael Badalucco), Brother-in-Law

-Ed Crane (Billy Bob Thornton)
+Second Barber Ed Crane (Billy Bob Thornton)

 Ed's Bungalow Home in Santa Rosa, CA